Legacy-Visuals-Project/Animatium/README.md

 ## Dependencies

 This mod uses [YACL](https://modrinth.com/mod/yacl) as it's config library of choice.
 Make sure you install the correct version to prevent crashing.
 It is recommended that you also install [Modmenu](https://modrinth.com/mod/modmenu/) in order to access the Animatium config while in-game.

 ## Servers

 We currently add one custom payload which allows servers to enable/disable the swing miss penalty, like in <=1.7.
-To enable this, all the server has to do is send a custom payload with id 'animatium:disable_swing_miss_penalty' and provide a single boolean to turn on/off the feature.
+To enable this, all the server has to do is send a custom payload with id "animatium:disable_swing_miss_penalty" and provide a single boolean to turn on/off the feature.

+Payloads:

+- "animatium:disable_swing_miss_penalty"
+    - Field: Toggle
+    - Type: boolean

 # Available Config Categories